rack-amqp/amqparty/README.md

 # Amqparty

-An adaptation of HTTParty for use with rack-amqp-client
+A AMQP-HTTP compliant modification of HTTParty for use with jackalope

 ## Installation